-Use the accident report form to report an accident in your workplace, and stop it happening again.
+Use the accident report form to report an accident in your workplace, and stop it from happening again.

 A near miss is an event that could have been an accident.
 It had the potential to cause harm.
+But it didn't.
 For example, a trip or slip where you were not hurt, but could have been.

 Of course, just reporting an accident or near miss isn't the end of the process.
 But it does make you aware of areas of risk within your workplace.

 You can put in place control measures or eliminate the hazard, and protect your workforce from further incidents.
 Some reports might only need a quick, simple and cheap solution.
 Others might be slightly more complex or take a longer time to resolve.

 You can tackle the most serious problems right away.
 And with the reports you receive, you will know about other issues you need to solve in the future.

 Use the free near miss report template for your workplace.
-If you need help implementing an internal reporting system for accidents and incidents within your business, check out these health and safety forms.
+If you need help implementing an internal reporting system for accidents and incidents within your business, check out health and safety forms.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.